Celestinvib/Outsystems-SQLPagination-Sorting/README.md

  <li>@MaxRecords (Integer)</li>
 </ul>

+With this method is important to let the inputs set as expand in line no, to avoid SQL Injections And have in mind that is structure based solution.
-After where statement in case it's need it

-This is an acceptable approach but unwanted exceptions can appear
+After where statement in case it's need it, add the following orderby section This is an acceptable approach but unwanted exceptions can appear

 <h3>Not Recommended Order By</h3>

+    ORDER BY
     CASE

         WHEN @OrderBy = 'x' THEN {Enitity}.[field]